centreborelli/guideddenoising-gf/README.md

 # Guided Filter

+This program implements K. He et al. guided filter as described in:
+- He, Kaiming, Jian Sun, and Xiaoou Tang.
+"Guided image filtering." _European conference on computer vision_.
+Springer, Berlin, Heidelberg, 2010.
+- He, Kaiming, Jian Sun, and Xiaoou Tang.
+"Guided image filtering." _IEEE transactions on pattern analysis and machine intelligence_ 35.6 (2012): 1397-1409.

-To execute this program you only need [GNU Octave](https://www.gnu.org/software/octave/), a C compiler and the make program.
-All the rest is included.
+To execute this program you need [octave](https://www.gnu.org/software/octave/), a C compiler and [make](https://www.gnu.org/software/make/).

 ## Installation

-First we need to install the image package from Octave.
-Start Octave by typing `octave` in a terminal.
-Then, simply do
+First install Octave's image package.
+Start Octave by typing `octave` in a terminal, then simply do
 ```
 pkg install image
 ```
 from the Octave prompt.

-Then we need to compile the mex files that make the interface between Octave and [iio](https://github.com/mnhrdt/iio).
+Then compile the mex files that make the interface between Octave and [iio](https://github.com/mnhrdt/iio) (included).
 Simply type
 ```bash
 make -C iio
 ```
-This will create the files `iio/iio_read.mex` and `iio/iio_write.mex` which are used to read and write images.
+This will create the files `iio/iio_read.mex` and `iio/iio_write.mex` which are used to read and write images in Octave.

 ## Usage